Our reader David asks the following question:

 I do see your point.
-But in my opinion a child (or an adult) will learn faster using swim goggles.
-And I think this is what really matters.
+But in my opinion, a child (or an adult) will learn faster using swim goggles.
+And I think this is what matters.

 I would also be very surprised that if a child did fall in the water, it would keep its eyes closed.
 I think the survival instinct would kick in and for the child that would mean looking for a way out with eyes wide open, kicking and flailing with the arms to stay afloat and to move towards the edge/shore, and trying to grab anything within reach.

-So, to sum up, I would suggest that children learn to swim most of the time with goggles, provided they are available at the correct size, so the children can progress faster.
-Then from time to time let them swim without goggles, just so they experience it is possible to see underwater even though it’s uncomfortable.
+So, to sum up, I would suggest that children learn to swim most of the time with goggles, provided they are available at the correct size so that the children can progress faster.
+Then from time to time let them swim without goggles so that they experience it is possible to see underwater even though it’s uncomfortable.